 Information that you will be asked to provide includes artist name, album or single title, the release date, record label, track titles, genre, artwork, composers, ISRCs (if registered at PPL) and artist biography.

 Q: How do I obtain ISRCs and embed them into my recordings?

-A: For embedding ISRCS, this can either be done by the mastering engineer if for CD, or you can add ISRC details to WAV files and MP3s via an editor such as Sonoris ISRC Editor.
+A: For embedding ISRC numbers, this can either be done by the mastering engineer for a CD, or you can add ISRC details to WAV files and MP3s via an editor such as Sonoris ISRC Editor.

-If you need ISRCS, you can request these via PPL here.
+If you need ISRC numbers, you can request these via PPL here.

 Q: Any other tips once my release is made available?